-ENG 097 LSS English I 5 qh
+ENG 097 LSS English I

-Institutional credit only This course is primarily a comprehensive review of grammar and mechanics to prepare students for success in regular English courses.
+This course is primarily a comprehensive review of gram-

+mar and mechanics to prepare students for success in regular English courses.
 Paragraph writing is also included.
 Prerequisite: Placement by examination and/or recommendation of the Division Chair of Education and LSS.

-ENG 099 LSS English II 5 qh Institutional credit only
+ENG 099 LSS English II